fboes/aerofly-patterns/docs/hems.md

 1. …as well as Point of Interest (POI) files, which will contain cars and persons for every emergency site.

 ## How to use it

-This tool requires [Node.js](https://nodejs.org/en) (at least version 20) to be installed on your local computer.

-The Landegerät is a Command Line Interface (CLI) tool, which means you need to open a terminal to run it.
-The tool itself does not need to be installed, as the Node.js tool `npx` will take care of downloading as well as executing the Landegerät.

-### CLI usage

 ```
 Usage: npx -p @fboes/aerofly-patterns@latest aerofly-hems GEOJSON_FILE [AFS_AIRCRAFT_CODE] [AFS_LIVERY_CODE] [...options]